 Gastric sleeve surgery involves the removal of 80% of your stomach.
-And, while it is considered a minimally invasive procedure that uses tiny incisions and takes only a couple of hours, it is still a surgery, and there are risks.
+While it is considered a minimally invasive procedure that uses tiny incisions and takes only a couple of hours, it is still a surgery, and there are risks.

-Given these risks, is it a good idea to travel to tropical and other locales in the hopes of saving money on this amazing weight loss surgery?
+Given these risks, is it a good idea to travel to tropical and other locales to save money on this amazing weight loss surgery?
 As you’ll soon find out, maybe not.

 Medical Tourism for Gastric Sleeve Is Not Reasonable

-Here are four reasons why you may want to reconsider going anywhere else for a gastric sleeve for the sake of your health and quality of the procedure.
-You will also find advice for finding the best bariatric surgeon right here at home, in the United States, where you will receive the best bariatric care you require to lose weight fast, and for life!
+Here are four reasons you may want to reconsider going elsewhere for a gastric sleeve for your health and the quality of the procedure.
+You will also find advice for finding the best bariatric surgeon at home, in the United States, where you will receive the best bariatric care you require to lose weight fast and for life!

 Reason 1: Gastric Sleeve Surgery Overseas Could be Botched

 A lack of health insurance is usually the deciding factor that drives the overweight to faraway lands in the hopes of saving on the gastric sleeve.
-Around 1.4 million Americans opted for medical tourism last year, traveling to all types of locales to have surgery, which includes weight loss surgery.
+Around 1.4 million Americans opted for medical tourism last year, traveling to all locales to have surgery, including weight loss surgery.

 It helps that gastric sleeve is one of the most common weight loss surgeries.
 It is associated with very low risks of complications.

-You can assume all of those things because here in the United States, we have checks and balances, and regulations in place to assure patients that doctors and nurses will do the best job.
+You can assume all of those things because here in the United States, we have checks and balances and regulations to assure patients that doctors and nurses will do the best job.
 If they don’t, and harm befalls you, the doctors or nurses could be held liable, and word will quickly spread about this bad service, especially with a proliferation of negative online reviews.

 Reason #2: The Weight Loss Surgical Facility May be Hazardous

-These conditions can become exacerbated by pathogens that may be commonplace in other countries, but for which you have no immunity for.
+These conditions can become exacerbated by pathogens that may be commonplace in other countries but for which you have no immunity.
 A pathogen causing a gastrointestinal illness during or after surgery can pose serious concerns for your recovery from bariatric surgery.

-Here at home, you know they are going to book you into a state-of-the-art medical facility (either a hospital or surgical center).
+At home, you know they will book you into a state-of-the-art medical facility (hospital or surgical center).
 You know that you will receive top-notch care by doctors and nurses.
-You can bet any prescriptions you are administered will alleviate discomfort or prevent infection, and that you will eventually go on to lose 60% or more of your excess weight with the amazing gastric sleeve.
+You can bet any prescriptions you are administered will alleviate discomfort or prevent infection, and you will eventually lose 60% or more of your excess weight with the amazing gastric sleeve.

 Reason #3: What About Gastric Sleeve Surgery After Care?

-Not all international surgeons are unscrupulous or bad.
-Even if the international bariatric surgeon does a good job, you will eventually come home following the procedure.
+Not all international surgeons are evil.
+Even if the international bariatric surgeon does well, you will eventually come home following the procedure.
 When that happens, your care from that surgeon will end.
 What happens, then, to your aftercare following gastric sleeve surgery?

 In the United States, a reputable bariatric surgeon will give you the care AND aftercare you need.
 That is important for your health and the success of the gastric sleeve procedure.